ppy/osu-wiki/news/2022-02-15-beatmap-spotlights-season-5-winter-2022.md

 **Starting this season, the first playlist of every season will be themed with some kind of gimmick.**

-We've came to a conclusion that spotlights playlists may have felt a little disconnected, so we're spicing things up a bit by making the first playlist of every incoming season *special*.
+We've came to a conclusion that Spotlights playlists may have felt a little disconnected, so we're spicing things up a bit by making the first playlist of every incoming season *special*.

 The theme for this run of the Beatmap Spotlights is **unorthodox rhythm**.
 If you like weird and wonderful rhythms, this new theme should be right up your alley.